Force over Distance: Chapter 41

 They could.

-Telford was an outstanding tactician—one of the best Young had ever met.
+Telford was an outstanding tactician—one of the best Young’d ever met.
 Clever.
 Inventive.
 Deceptive.
 The fewer resources he had, the better he performed.
 Telford was the guy who could pull impossibilities out of flaming wreckage.
 The problem was, he’d come back with a tenth of the force he’d gone in with.

 But Wray.
 Wray was different.
 Wray was like Young.
 A consolidator.
 She was in the mess.
 She had most of the crew.
 She had James as her ranking officer.
 James would listen to Wray.